Roshni-Bajpai/Email-OTP-System/README.md

 Setup instructions:

-  a.
-Install the folder using git or download the zipped folder.
+  1. Install the folder using git or download the zipped folder.
-  b.
-Unzip the project folder.
+  2. Unzip the project folder.
-  c.
-Open the project folder in Code Editor like Visual Studio Code.
+  3. Open the project folder in Code Editor like Visual Studio Code.
-  d.
-Open the terminal.
+  4. Open the terminal.
-  e.
-Run the command npm i.
+  5. Run the command npm i.
-  f.
-After installing dependencies, exit the terminal.
+  6. After installing dependencies, exit the terminal.
-  g.
-Open the terminal and run the command "npm run dev".
+  7. Open the terminal and run the command "npm run dev".
-  h.
-Now, go the browser and write "localhost:5000" in the address bar.
+  8. Now, go the browser and write "localhost:5000" in the address bar.
 Hit Enter.
   You can see the application.

 Dependencies: